 The staff uniform gives an overall brand feel to the restaurant business which in return helps you gain more trust among your customers.
-A standard collar t-shirt will cost somewhere around Rs 120, and since you have only five employees in this particular format, two chefs coats (2 each) which will cost around Rs 300 while rest of the employees can have a t-shirt and a cap.
+A standard collar t-shirt will cost somewhere around Rs 120, and since you have only five employees in this particular format, two chefs coats (2 each) which will cost around Rs 300 while the rest of the employees can have a t-shirt and a cap.
 The combined cost of all the uniforms would not be more than Rs 6000-7000.

 8. Market Your Food Truck

 Unlike QSR, food trucks require fewer menu pamphlets for distribution since the primary business of food trucks is based on footfall rather than delivery.
 Still, to create the initial buzz, one can go for 15000 Pamphlets which will cost around Rs 20000 and some billboards and banners in the nearby catchment area which will cost around Rs 10000.
-However, in the new digital age creating offline buzz is not enough.
+However, in the new digital age creating an offline buzz is not enough.

-Having a presence on Social Media is a must, and as it would keep your customers and followers informed about the location of a food truck on any given day to build a regular flow of customers and build brand connect.
-Also, it can be used to leverage on existing followers to spread the word about the food truck, offering discounts, choosing new food items for the menu, etc. Find out how to do the digital marketing for your restaurant the right way here.
+Having a presence on social media is a must, as it would keep your customers and followers informed about the location of a food truck on any given day to build a regular flow of customers and build brand connections.
+Also, it can be used to leverage existing followers to spread the word about the food truck, offering discounts, choosing new food items for the menu, etc. Find out how to do digital marketing for your restaurant the right way here.

 Apart from that, keep a note of events and community gatherings in the local area and park the food truck around.
 Tie-ups with event planners and food influencers, personal contacts with customers, and free goodies like t-shirts and mugs carrying the food truck logo, can go a long way in spreading and expanding the restaurant business.